SSbit01/Voting-App/README.md

 ---

+## Vulnerabilities

+- User ID is exposed to the client.
+- Someone could modify the httpOnly cookie to impersonate another user.

+## Known issues
+- The user name is stored in the cookie but it doesn't get updated if another session changes it.

 ## To Do

 - ***GLOBAL***
+  - Solve the vulnerabilities
   - Try to cache *SWR* results in `localStorage`.
 See [Persistent Cache](https://swr.vercel.app/docs/advanced/cache#localstorage-based-persistent-cache)
 - `/components/Poll.tsx`
   - **Simplify Structure**: use multiple contexts
 - `/pages/api/voted.ts`
   - Sort the results according to when each vote was added, not by poll id
+- `/pages/api/user/[id].ts`
+  - Remove this path.
+Replace it with just `/pages/api/user`